system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ## Removing the CPU shroud:

 The CPU shroud guides airflow through the CPU cooler.
-It covers the CPU and partially obstructs the RAM slots and top GPU.
+It covers the CPU and partially obstructs the RAM slots, top GPU, and spare 2.5" drive screws.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 7 minutes